How To Pay Taxes as a Freelancer

 What Taxes Do I Pay If I’m Self-Employed?

-One of the benefits of working for a company is that your employer pays Social Security and Medicare taxes.
-When you’re self-employed, however, these taxes are your responsibility.
+One of the benefits of working for a company is that both you and your employer pay Social Security and Medicare taxes.
+When you’re self-employed, however, these taxes are your responsibility alone.

-The current self-employment tax rate is 12.4 percent for Social Security, which is your old age, survivors and disability insurance, and 2.9 percent for Medicare, which is your hospital insurance for when you retire.
-These taxes are separate from your income tax — but as a self-employed worker, you can take some special deductions that will reduce your tax burden.
-If you’ve worked as an independent contractor, your clients should send you the independent contractor tax form, Form 1099-MISC.
+The current self-employment tax rate is 12.4% for Social Security, which is your old-age, survivors and disability insurance, and 2.9% for Medicare, which is your hospital insurance.
+These taxes are separate from your income tax.
+As a self-employed worker, you can take some special deductions that will reduce your tax burden.

-The benefit of paying self-employment taxes is that you can take advantage of a number of tax deductions to help reduce your tax burden.
-A few common deductions that self-employed individuals are entitled to include:
+The benefit of paying self-employment taxes is that you can take advantage of many self-employment tax deductions to help reduce your tax burden.
+A few common deductions for those filing self-employment taxes include:

 - Self-employed SEP, SIMPLE and qualified plans: For self-employed workers who contributed to retirement plans in the tax year

-- Part of your self-employment tax: Reduces your adjusted gross income and typically amounts to 50 to 57 percent of your self-employment tax
+- Part of your self-employment tax: Reduces your adjusted gross income and is typically 50% to 57% of your self-employment tax

 - Self-employed health insurance deduction: Might allow you to deduct the amount paid for health insurance for yourself, your spouse and your dependents

-Filing for self-employment taxes initially can be a little overwhelming.
-If you’re unsure about whether you’re doing it correctly, paying enough or getting every deduction you qualify for, it might be a good idea to hire an accountant.
-Bonus: The fees you pay a tax accountant are usually tax-deductible.
+If you’ve never filed self-employment taxes before, it can be a little overwhelming.
+So, if you’re unsure about whether you’re doing it correctly, paying enough or getting every deduction you qualify for, it might be a good idea to hire an accountant.